Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Fighting Irish have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

-- Notre Dame is 3-2 against the spread and 5-0 overall this season when the team puts up more than 28.9 points.
+- Notre Dame is 3-2 against the spread and 5-0 overall in games when it puts up more than 28.9 points.

-- The Fighting Irish collect just nine fewer yards per game (370), than the Tar Heels allow per outing (379).
+- The Fighting Irish average 370.0 yards per game, only 9.0 fewer than the 379.0 the Tar Heels allow per contest.

-- Notre Dame is 2-2 against the spread and 4-0 overall when the team churns out more than 379 yards.
+- Notre Dame is 2-2 against the spread and 4-0 overall when the team picks up over 379.0 yards.

 - This year, the Fighting Irish have turned the ball over 11 times, one more than the Tar Heels' takeaways (10).